pradeepan02/pradeepan02/README.md

 ---

-## � Cool Project Alert
+## 🎉 **Cool Project Alert**
-🚀 Created Cosu AI – an AI-powered resume builder and cover letter generator! 📄✨ Craft professional resumes and cover letters in minutes with ease.
+> 🚀 Created **Cosu AI** – an AI-powered resume builder and cover letter generator! 📄✨ Craft professional resumes and cover letters in minutes with ease.
 Give it a try and share your feedback! 😊

-⭐️ Explore my projects, contribute, or star the ones you like! ⭐️
+⭐️ **Explore my projects, contribute, or star the ones you like!** ⭐️